Church of Azazel > Beliefs & principles > Rising Gods

 1. Lilith (bottom point) is "infernal" whereas Prometheus (top right point) can be seen as "heavenly."
 Prometheus is "heavenly" both in the ancient mythological sense of having stolen fire from heaven and in a more literal modern sense - the key role played by observations and explorations of the heavens in the development of modern science and technology.
 The medieval Jewish myth of Lilith and the ancient Greek myth of Prometheus both have strong parallels with, respectively, the Islamic and Second Temple Era Jewish myths of the "fall" of Azazel.
 Another connection between Prometheus and Lilith is that the things associated with Lilith (sexual freedom, nonreproductive sex, and feminism) are all dependent on technology.
 Conversely, modern science would not be possible without Satanic/Lilithian pride: the great scientists refused to bow down uncritically to traditional ideas about the universe, but, instead, insisted on verifying ideas for themselves.

-3. Ishtar (left middle point) and Pan (right middle point) are the Earth-based Goddess/God polarity so beloved by a great many modern Pagan Witches.
+3. Ishtar (left middle point) in Her aspect as a Goddess of wild Nature has some obvious similarities to Pan (right middle point).
+Although unconnected mythologically, They can be thought of as the Earth-based Goddess/God polarity so beloved by a great many modern Pagan Witches.
 And indeed, the idea of gender polarity really makes sense only in terms of life here on Earth.
 Gender is not cosmic.
 Gender is, as far as anyone knows for sure, a feature only of the more complex species of animals and plants here on Earth.
 Any ascription of gender to anything else is purely symbolic and at least somewhat arbitrary.

 4. Pan (right middle point) is associated with fleshly pleasures, whereas Lucifer-of-Sophia (top left point) is associated with spiritual insights.
 (We see these two as complementing each other rather than in opposition.)
 The imagery associated with both Pan (horns and hooves) and Lucifer-of-Sophia (the Serpent of the Eden myth) have been strongly associated with the Devil in modern Western culture and throughout most of the history of Christianity; but these two deities are both sharply distinguished from the Devil by the vast majority of their own modern devotees.
 (We too see them as distinct, though related.)